 Conditions of Tender Submission

-Quotations must be completed in English and on GOAL template only.
+Tender document must be completed in English and on GOAL template only.

 Tenders must respond to all requirements set out in this ITT and complete their offer in the Response Format.

 Failure to submit tenders in the required format will, in almost all circumstances, result in the rejection of the tender.
 Failure to resubmit a correctly formatted tender within 3 (three) working days of such a request will result in disqualification.